Group SLOPE Penalized Low-Rank Tensor Regression: Numerical Experiments

 where $\hat{\B}_{training}$ is the estimator for the training set, $\bm{X}_{test}$, $\Y_{test}$ and $n_{test}$ are the predictor matrix, response tensor and the sample size of the testing set, respectively.

+For HBC data, the experimental results in \cite{HBC-Sparsity} have revealed that the whole-brain functional magnetic resonance imaging (fMRI) signals can be well characterized by sparse representations, which is supportive on the interpretability with fewer significant features in the HBC data analysis.
+In this regard, it may be reasonable to recognize the performance superiority of a method with the smaller Discovery and the comparable or even less MSPE.
+We will test the performance of our proposed approach in such a sense with comparison to other three methods.

-We first test the performance of four approaches under different CP ranks.
-For each CP rank selected from 1 to 15, \black{HBC} dataset is randomly divided into 80 percent of training set and 20 percent of testing set 20 times.
-The average numerical results are collected in Figure \ref{fig7}.
-It is intuitive that all of the three \black{evaluation metrics} tend to be larger as the CP rank increases.
-We \black{can also} see from Figure \ref{fig7} that TLRR fails to feature selection and gives the largest MSPE.
-In addition, Figure \ref{fig7} (a) reports the fewest discovered features of TgSLOPE at the majority of CP ranks such as $K\leq 12$.
-Meanwhile, as Figure \ref{fig7} (b) suggested, TgSLOPE gives the relatively less MPSE than TgLASSO for all testing instances.
-With respect to the CPU time, TgSLOPE has a significant superiority comparing with TBMM. \black{See, e.g., as Figure \ref{fig7} (c) shows, the reported time of TBMM is \black{over} six times longer than that of TgSLOPE.}
+Notably, the rank of true coefficient tensor is unknown in real data applications.
+We first test the performance of four approaches under different LROD ranks.
+Set the tolerance for termination in algorithms to be $\epsilon = 10^{-4}$.
+For each LROD rank selected from 1 to 12, HBC dataset is randomly divided into 80 percent of training set and 20 percent of testing set 20 times.
+The average numerical results are depicted in Figure \ref{fig7}.
+We can see from Figure \ref{fig7} (a) that small LROD ranks would be sufficient for an acceptable prediction errors of all methods, which suggests us to fit the true rank with a relatively small value.
+In addition, as shown in Figure \ref{fig7} (b), TLRR fails to feature selection for all rank testing instances, while the other three methods all report the sparse numerical approximate estimates reflected by relatively small values of Discovery, with the smaller MSPE compared to TLRR.
+This further supports the reasonability of taking the group sparsity of coefficient tensor into consideration for HBC dataset.